Container return/refund system

 We have a metropolitan transit system, it connects to the heart of our nation and even into northern Virginia where all the federal jobs and tech and law firms exist.
 Yet more workers continue to choose driving a car alone over the crowded and congested capital beltway over using this, why?
 The short answer is, its become run down and unreliable.
 Road and oil subsidies gave the illusion that highway building and car commutes was cheaper in the long run, and funding for other transit was cut as a result.
 The problem now is too many roads were built than could be maintained in the long run, and they were built in a way that minimized construction costs of new additions by shifting the burden of new traffic to the already congested, older thoroughfares, so now the road system is also run down and unreliable.
 What a mess!
 And that’s not even factoring in the environmental impact emissions and runoff cause.
 Our best bet to fix this is to reinvest in transportation infrastructure so fewer cars will be needed on the road.
 Dedicated Metro funding is the first step, next would be to have Bus Rapid transits incorporated into main thoroughfare stretches for inter-county travel.
 Lastly, rail expansions like a third rail for MARC trains into Fredrick and a Red Line extension into Onley would provide commuter options for areas that don’t have other means of transport.

 This is the hot button issue since 2016, and for good reason too.
 Our medical bills are around one of the highest in the world, yet our service is more or less mediocre.
 Everyone wants their state to push for their own single payer system since the federal government continues to dig their heels in the ground over this issue.
 But here’s the catch: Due to how the federalist level of authority and bureaucracy is currently structured, all states must adhere to a ‘national standard’ of healthcare and any experimentation or deviations from that standard must have a waiver from the federal government or else they’re obligated(or sometimes obliged) to shut it down.
-Gubernatorial candidate Ben Jealous highlights it best in his 19 page healthcare plan, and even swears to fight the federal officials tooth and nail to get those waivers needed to build a state single payer system.
-Now I’ll join his fight wholeheartedly if it comes to that and never let up for those 4 years I’m in office, but what about right now?
+Now I’ll work wholeheartedly to convince the state administration to get those waivers if it comes to that and never let up for those 4 years I’m in office, but what about right now?
 Well, Maryland is unique in this fight as it already has one of the waivers required to set the basis for single payer, the all-payer rate model for hospital fees, which keeps operation costs from rising and eliminates overhead.
-What I can do is strengthen what bargaining power Maryland does have in order to extend coverage availability from insurers statewide and cut overhead further as State Senator Pinsky is attempting to do with his Healthy Maryland Act(SB1002), while I join what I hope to be a unanimous legislation in demanding that the federal government give us the waivers required.
+What I can do is strengthen what bargaining power Maryland does have in order to extend coverage availability from insurers statewide and cut overhead further while I join what I hope to be a unanimous legislation in demanding that the federal government give us the waivers required.

 Prescriptions and Prevention